Scotty Riggs

-Scott Antol (born March 1, 1971) is an American former professional wrestler.
+Scott Antol (born March 1, 1967) is a retired American professional wrestler.
 He is best known for his tenure with World Championship Wrestling (WCW) from 1993 to 1999 under the ring names Scotty Riggs and Riggs.
 Antol is also known for his appearances with Extreme Championship Wrestling (ECW) as Scotty Anton.
+He currently works for All Elite Wrestling (AEW) in a backstage role.

 Professional wrestling career

 Early years (1992–1995)

 Antol debuted on June 2, 1992 using the ring name Scott Studd after being trained by Ted "The Nightmare" Allen.
 Allen trained Studd by teaching while wrestling in front of live crowds.
 In the early 1990s, he worked for various independent promotions, including the North Georgia Wrestling Association (NGWA), Peach State Championship Wrestling (PSCW), Smoky Mountain Wrestling (SMW), and the United States Wrestling Association (USWA).

-World Championship Wrestling
+World Championship Wrestling (1993–1999)

+Scott Studd (1993–1995)

+Antol made his WCW debut in 1993 as Scott Studd, working as a jobber.

 American Males (1995–1997)

 Antol signed a contract with World Championship Wrestling in 1995 and was renamed Scotty Riggs, with his last name taken from Mel Gibson's character, Martin Riggs, from the Lethal Weapon films.
 He was immediately placed in to a tag team with Marcus Alexander Bagwell and they became known as the American Males.
 Together, they captured their first and only World Tag Team Championship, but only held it for eight days before losing it back to Harlem Heat, the team they won it from in the first place.
 The team competed on a tour of Germany for WCW at this time.

 The American Males broke up in November 1996 after Bagwell turned heel on Riggs and joined the New World Order.
 Following the split, Riggs began competing as a singles competitor.
 He immediately entered a feud with Bagwell, which resulted in a match at nWo Souled Out which he lost and a rematch at Uncensored in a strap match where Riggs was choked out by Bagwell with the strap while hanging from the ropes.